auth0/docs/articles/rules/index.md

 A Rule is a function with the following arguments:

 * `user`: the user object as it comes from the identity provider.
 See [User Object in Rules](/rules/references/user-object) for a list of the available user properties.
-(If, however, you execute the rule in the context of call made to the delegation endpoint,the `user` object will also include the original JSON Web Token (JWT) claims.)
+(However, if you execute the rule in the context of a call made to the delegation endpoint, the `user` object will also include the original JSON Web Token (JWT) claims.)

 * `context`: an object containing contextual information of the current authentication transaction, such as the user's IP address, application, or location.
 Check out the [Context Object in Rules](/rules/references/context-object) page for a list of the available context properties.